Community Development Plans

 The purpose of the Community Development Plan at APU is to provide direct support for the poor children of the Home of Peace Orphanage.
 The project’s aim is to work with the Home of Peace Orphanage and Rumah Penyayang Anak Yatim dan Asnaf Ulu Yam Selangor – Dar Asnaf Alfateeh to build partnerships and provide educational and co-curricular activities, while participating in a fully immersed experience, followed by the Home of Peace Orphanage’s and Rumah Penyayang Anak Yatim dan Asnaf Ulu Yam Selangor – Dar Asnaf Alfateeh integration into the APU community.

-Community Development by BUC: Orang Asli Community and Refugees at the Peace Education Center
+Community Development by BUC: Orang Asli Community of Pos Kuala Woh

-In FRIENDS, BUC is working with two local communities, namely the Orang Asli Community on Selangor/Negeri Sembilan state border and the refugee school for children under the Peace Education Center.
-The plan is to raise funds to buy necessities – food, school supplies and medication, to donate books in the national languages, Malay, and English.
-Furthermore, the aim of the community development activities at BUC is to encourage Orang Asli children to go to school and promote primary education to refugee children, to raise funds for basic IT needs for both Orang Asli and the refugees, including sanitary pads for Orang Asli and refugee girls to combat period poverty.
+In FRIENDS, BUC is working with the indigenous Orang Asli Community on the Selangor/ Negeri Sembilan state border.
+The Orang Asli community are a minority group in Malaysia, considered historically the original settlers in the region.
+On the one hand, BUC community development work revolves around raising funds to buy necessities, including food, school supplies and medication, as well as donating books in the national languages, Malay, and English.
+Furthermore, the aim of the community development activities at BUC is to promote primary education and encourage Orang Asli children to go to school, as well as to raise funds for basic IT needs of Orang Asli community members.

 Community Development by SLU: Domolpos Community